ISC English ..Quality by John Galsworthy

 Quality by John Galsworthy

-About the author ….John Galsworthy (1867–1933), the celebrated English novelist and playwright will remain in the minds of readers for his campaign against class divide, materialistic pursuits and appalling conditions in prisons.
+About the author ….John Galsworthy (1867–1933), the celebrated English novelist and playwright will remain evergreen in the minds of readers for his campaign against class divide, the malaise of materialistic pursuits of the affluent class, and the appalling conditions in prisons during his time.
 He wrote The Forsyte Saga to vent his indignation against the Victorian values that divided the society on the basis of wealth and affluence.
-Although he came from a very well-to-do family of businessmen, he rebelled against the mad pursuit to amass wealth, denial of equal status to women, and indifference to the basic human rights of prisoners, and many such human rights issues.
+Although he came from a very well-to-do family of businessmen, he rebelled against the mad pursuit to amass wealth, denial of equal status to women, and indifference to the basic human rights of prisoners, and many such other human rights issues.
 He won the 1932 Nobel Prize in Literature in 1932.
 But he was too ill to receive it in person.
 John Glossworthy will be remembered for his novels The White Monkey (1924), The Silver Spoon (1926), Swan Song (1928).
 Maid in Waiting (1931), Flowering Wilderness (1932), and Over the River (1933).

 About this story ..
 ‘Quality’ is a short story about a master shoe-maker who was fanatically fastidious about the shoes he made with his own hand.
 He had some loyal customers, but not many as he lathed advertising, sales promotion, and all such means of modern-day business.
 In commercial acumen, he was a naïve, but in dedication to his work, he was second to none.
 Sadly, he died because, lost in shoe-making, he forgot to feed himself.
 Lack of food, coupled with punishing involvement in his work did him in.